humandecoded/twayback/README.md

                                                           Each line should contain one `url:port` to use The script will pick a new proxy from the list at random after each --batch-size

+    Logs                                                  After checking a user's tweets but before you make a download selection, a folder will be created with that username.
+That folder will contain a log of:
+                                                          <deleted-twitter-url>:<deleted-wayback-url> in case you needed them

     Examples:
     twayback -u taylorswift13                             Downloads all of @taylorswift13's